-Let x be a pointer variable, with $\langle b, counter \rangle$ as its value, and let us suppose that a deallocation operation (called free) for an instance referred to by x is to be performed.
-First of all, x is checked:

-- if x =none, then no other actions have to be undertaken;

-- otherwise the corresponding instance should be deallocated.
+Let x be a pointer variable, with (b, counter) as its value, and let us suppose that a deallocation operation (called Free) for an instance referred to by xis to be performed.
+First of all, x is checked: - if x =none, then no other actions have to be undertaken; - otherwise the corresponding instance should be deallocated.
 In order to preserve the general invariant, IAT[b].guard_counter is increased by one.
 This is the critical step of the algorithm.
-In fact, after this step all reference variables, with $\langle b, counter \rangle$ as values, have now the value counter different from the fresh (increased) value of IAT[b].guard_counter.
+In fact, after this step all reference variables, with (b, counter) as values, have now the value counter different from the fresh (increased) value of IAT[b].guard_counter.
 Of course, in this case the value IAT[b].d does not point at any instance and, consequently, it may be used for other purposes.
-Therefore, the entry IAT[b], with the new guard_counter value may be added to a list of available IAT entries.
-This list will be structured as a FIFO queue, with IAT[Head) as its first element and IAT[Tail) as its last one, while the corresponding IAT[b].d's serve as list pointers.
-The last step of the algorithm releases the frame previously allocated to an instance in the memory space:

-- if such a frame is bordering upon the free space between the two pointers LastUsed and LastItem, we can simply decrease LastUsed, insert(s, d) which inserts a free frame INS[d), ... ,INS[d + s-1) into the set of free frames, search(s, d) which looks for a free frame size s, and returns the physical address of a frame via output parameter d (if such a frame is found, then search is true, otherwise search is false and d is undefined).
+Therefore, the entry IAT[b], with the new $quard_counter$ value may be added to a list of available IAT entries.
+This list will be structured as a FIFO queue, with IAT[Head] as its first element and IAT[Tail] as its last one, while the corresponding IAT[b]. d's serve as list pointers.
+The last step of the algorithm releases the frame previously allocated to an instance in the memory space: - if such a frame is bordering upon the free space between the two pointers LastUsed and LastItem, we can simply decrease LastUsed, - otherwise that frame may be inserted into the set of free frames.
+The management of this set (insertion of released frames and search for free frames of a given size) must be performed in a very efficient way.
+This problem has been deeply analyzed [3,7,8].
+However, for our purpose in the present paper it will be sufficient to describe two main operations: insert(s, d)which inserts a free frame INS[d], ..., INS[d+s-I] into the set of free frames, search(s, d) which looks for a free frame of size s, and returns the physical address of a frame via output parameter d (if such a frame is found, then search is true, otherwise search is false and d is undefined).
+Below we present procedure Free.